axeluhl/sailing-analytics/wiki/howto/windestimation.md

 2. Run *com.sap.sailing.windestimation.data.importer.PolarDataImporter*

 ## Maneuver classifiers training
-1. Run *com.sap.sailing.windestimation.model.classifier.maneuver.ManeuverClassifierTrainer*
+1. Run *com.sap.sailing.windestimation.model.classifier.maneuver.ManeuverClassifierTrainer*.
+Within the this step, the maneuver data is preprocessed and all maneuver classifiers are trained for each supported context
 2. Optionally run *com.sap.sailing.windestimation.model.classifier.maneuver.ManeuverClassifierScoring* to print the performance of the trained classifiers and to verify maneuver classification scoring

-Within this single step, the maneuver data is preprocessed and all maneuver classifiers are trained for each supported context.

 ## Duration-based TWD delta standard deviation regressor